Covid-19 Clinic Policy | Osteopaths in Queens Park and Notting Hill

 Pre-screen and telehealth consultations

-- All patients will have telephone pre-screening call to determine whether it is safe and appropriate for them to attend a face-to-face consultation
+- All patients booking an appointment will have telephone pre-screening call to determine whether it is safe and appropriate for them to attend a face-to-face consultation

 - A virtual consultation may be offered in the first instance, either if it is not deemed safe for the patient to attend the clinic, or it is considered that sufficient support can be provided to the patient via a telehealth consultation.